AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Cache settings/Customize an error page.md

 ---
-keyword: [customize an error page, set the status code page, CDN]
+keyword: [custom page, customize an error page, CDN]
 ---

 # Customize an error page

-When a client requests a web service by using a browser, if the requested URL does not exist, the website hosting server returns the default 404 Not Found page.
-To improve the default error page of a web server and overall user experience, you can associate full URLs with error codes that are included in HTTP or HTTPS responses.
-When an error occurs, the server returns the associated custom page.
+If a client requests a web service by using a browser and the requested URL does not exist, the website hosting server returns the default 404 Not Found page.
+To improve the default error page of a web server and overall user experience, you can associate complete URLs with error codes that are included in HTTP or HTTPS responses.
+When an error occurs, the server returns the specified custom page.
 This topic describes how to customize an error page.

-Alibaba Cloud Content Delivery Network \(CDN\) provides two types of error pages for the status codes: default page and custom page.
-The status code 404 is used as an example to describe the differences between a default page and a custom page.
+Alibaba Cloud provides a default error page and supports custom error pages.
+In the following example, the 404 Not Found page is used to demonstrate the differences between a default error page and a custom error page.

--   Default page: When the HTTP response includes the status code 404, the server returns the default 404 Not Found page.
+-   Default page: When the HTTP response includes the 404 status code, the server returns the default 404 Not Found page.
--   Custom page: When the HTTP response includes the status code 404, the server returns the custom page.
-You must specify a full URL for the custom page.
+-   Custom page: When the HTTP response includes the 404 status code, the server returns the custom page.
+You must specify the complete URL of the custom page.

 **Note:**

--   Default pages for the status code 404 are classified as Alibaba Cloud public resources.
-No fees are charged for the default pages.
--   Custom pages are classified as personal resources.
-Fees are charged for the custom pages based on the specified billing rules.
+-   Custom pages are classified as user resources.
+You are charged for the custom pages based on the specified billing rules.
--   For more information about 404 Not Found pages, see [Why does the 404 Not Found page appear?]().
+-   For more information about 404 Not Found pages, see [Why does the 404 Not Found page appear?]()

 1. Log on to the [Alibaba Cloud CDN console](https://cdn.console.aliyun.com).